 Chapter 21 Wednesday, 1230 hours (12:30 PM)

-By now Rom and Derek had gotten rather good at knowing where they could and could not be seen from the aerial tramway.
-At the moment they certainly couldnít be observed since they had broken into the zoo's main zoo gift shop and snack bar.
-Rom had already filled a shopping bag with food, not particularly wholesome food, but definitely better than snack cakes.
+Rummaging through the main zoo gift shop and cafeteria, Derek collected what foods and snacks he thought Jeffrey would enjoy.
+Rom, in the meanwhile, had already filled a shopping bag with food, not particularly wholesome food, but definitely better than snack cakes.
 Now he was selecting a half dozen hooded sweatshirts with animal paintings on them.

 "Iíll pay the zoo back for these when this is all over."
 Rom filled another shopping bag with the sweatshirts.
 "I wish they had pants though."

-Rom continued to wander around the gift shop, looking for short term clothing for his cub scouts.
-He giggled.
-"Kit may never speak to me again for this."
-He scooped six pairs of bunny slippers into the bag, "but I donít want them all coming down with colds."
+"Kit may never speak to me again for this," said Rom, scooping six pairs of bunny slippers into the bag, "but I donít want them all coming down with colds."

-"What kind of a zoo is this," said Derek lightly, "that doesnít sell hunting rifles?"
+"What kind of a zoo is this," he asked Rom, lightly, "that doesnít sell hunting rifles?"

-"No, you go back," said Derek.
+"No, you go back," he said.
 "Iím not much of a climber.
 Iíd never be able to get up to that ledge you used."

 Derek looked at him with puzzlement.
-"Then why didnít you use it when you went out of the building back there.
+"Then why didnít you use it when you left the building back there.
 Why did you climb back down?"

-"Well anyway," said Derek, "Iím going to hang out in the wild until dark.
-I might get an idea how to spring Jeffrey."
+"Well anyway," said Derek, heaving himself out of the chair.
+"Iím going to hang out in the wild until dark."

 "Itís dangerous," said Rom.

 "I know," said Derek.
-"I donít really relish being out there with the lions running around."
+"I donít really relish being out there with lions running around."

 "I donít mean the cats," said Rom.
 "There were plenty of nyala to go around.
 Iím sure the cats have gorged themselves.
 Now theyíll be sluggish, dozing in the woods, digesting their food.
 No youíll be safe from them, unless you actually trip over one of them or something."